 Finally, I wish to thank that young lady asking me ““What does Spirituality Mean to You?”
-Because of her I have discovered more of my spirituality.
+Because of her I have discovered more about spirituality, and indeed, what I mean by it.
 This is why I wish to give her a gift from my heart, in the form of a great Celtic blessing:

 The Warmth of the sun to you

 The Silver of the stars to you

 And the Peace of the Peace to you